bahrus/on-to-me/README.md

 ## Bootstrapping

-This component was designed to be small and simple, with no dependencies, a kind of "bootup" component that could, if needed, by replaced by a more sophisticated component, like p-d, once the download for p-d is complete.
+This component was designed to be small and simple, with no dependencies, a kind of "bootup" component that could, if needed, be replaced by a more sophisticated component, like p-d, once the download for p-d is complete.
 As such, it might be best to inline the [minified version](https://raw.githubusercontent.com/bahrus/on-to-me/baseline/dist/on-to-me.min.js) directly in index.html (or the equivalent):

 ```html
 <!DOCTYPE html>